CenturyLinkCloud/clc-go-cli/README.md

     passwod: pa33w0rd
 ```

-Choose a profile either via a `--profile` option or `CLC_PROFILE` environment variable: `clc server list --profile alice`.
+Choose a profile either via a `--profile` option or a `CLC_PROFILE` environment variable: `clc server list --profile alice`.

 ### Specify a default data center

-A number of commands require a data center to be specified (via the `--data-center` option) what limits entities (groups, servers, policies, etc) operated upon to only those belonging to this data center.
+A number of commands require a data center to specify (via the `--data-center` option) what limits the entities (groups, servers, policies, etc) operated upon to only those belonging to this data center.

 There is a possibility to set a default one so that you do not need to specify it explicitly with every command.